Core entropy of quadratic polymonials: Topological Surgery on dyadic Hubbard trees

 \begin{proposition}[Relation Between Subordinate Dyadic Hubbard Trees] Let $c\lhd c'$ be two dyadic parameters with external angles $\theta$ and $\theta'$, let $H_c$ be the Hubbard tree of $c$, and let $H \supset H_c$ be the connected hull of the critical orbit and of the orbit of $z(\theta')$.
 Let $x$ be the branch point of the arcs from $0$ to $c$ and to $z(\theta')$.
 If $p_c$ is the natural map on $H$, define a map $f\colon H\to H$ as follows: choose a homeomorphism $\rho\colon[x,c]\to[x,z(\theta')]$ fixing $x$ and let

 Let $H'$ be the connected hull within $H$ of the orbit of $0$ under $f$.
-Then $(H',f)$ is the Hubbard tree of $p_{c'}$. \end{proposition}
+Then $(H',f)$ is the Hubbard tree of $p_{c'}$ (up to isotopy rel branch points and endpoints). \end{proposition}

+\begin{proof} Since there are no branch points on $[x,c]$ (Lemma~\ref{Lem:NoExtraBranchPoint}), the new map $f$ is a branched covering where $0$ is the unique critical point.

-\begin{proof} We have a connected tree $H$ containing the critical point $0$, and with respect to $f$ the orbit of $0$ is still finite (it still terminates at the $\beta$ fixed point).
+We have a connected tree $H$ containing the critical point $0$, and with respect to $f$ the orbit of $0$ is still finite (it still terminates at the $\beta$ fixed point).
 Therefore, $(H',f)$ is a finite tree with a continuous self-map, and the dynamics is locally injective except at the critical point $0$.
 Since there are at most $2$ branches at $0$, the map is globally at most $2:1$.
-Every endpoint is by definition on the critical orbit, so $(H',f)$ is the Hubbard tree of a postcritically finite polynomial in which the critical orbit lands at the $\beta$ fixed point at the desired number of iterations.
+Every endpoint is by definition on the critical orbit, and the tree comes with an embedding into $\C$ that is compatible with the dynamics.
+Therefore $(H',f)$ is the Hubbard tree of a postcritically finite polynomial in which the critical orbit lands at the $\beta$ fixed point at the desired number of iterations.
 Let $c''$ be the corresponding parameter and $\theta''$ be the external angle; we have $\theta''=a''/2^{k'}$.
 It remains to prove that $\theta''=\theta'$ and thus $c''=c'$.

 Since $c\lhd c'$, there is a postcritically finite branch point in $\M$, say $c_*$, that separates $c$ from $c'$, and the external angles of $c_*$ are the external angles of $x$ in the dynamical plane of $c$ (Lemma~\ref{Lem:DirectlySubordinateDynamics}).
 In the dynamical plane of $c''$, the point $x$ has the same external angles because it has the same period and preperiod and the dynamics of the subtree connecting the orbit of $x$ is unaffected by the surgery (except the bit around the critical point that maps past $x$).
 Hence $\theta''$ is the unique dyadic of least generation that is separated from the angle $0$ by the angles of $x$, and the same is true for $\theta'$. \end{proof}